eclipsed

 Production History

-2012: the Tank Theatre, New York City.
+2012: The Tank Theatre, New York City.
 Directed by Bridget Leak.
 Stage managed by Carina Courtney Don.
-Featuring Ashley Adelman, Lindsay-Elizabth Hand, Amy Losi, Maria Makenna, Christine Thomson, Ally Tufenkjian, Maria Viteri and Sandra Dianne Wilson.
+Featuring Ashley Adelman, Lindsay-Elizabeth Hand, Amy Losi, Maria Makenna, Christine Thomson, Ally Tufenkjian, Maria Viteri and Sandra Dianne Wilson.

-2012: the Survivors Network of Those Abused by Priests convention in Washington, DC.
+2012: Survivors Network of Those Abused by Priests convention in Washington, DC.
 Directed by Norma Medina.
 Stage managed by Carina Courtney Don.
-Featuring Ashley Adelman, Lindsay-Elizabth Hand, Amy Losi, Maria Makenna, Ally Tufenkjian, Jessica Smith and Sandra Dianne Wilson.
+Featuring Ashley Adelman, Lindsay-Elizabeth Hand, Amy Losi, Maria Makenna, Ally Tufenkjian, Jessica Smith and Sandra Dianne Wilson.